-- In the Colour view, make sure the Edit Palette Mode Palette button is pressed in. - In the palette list of the Colour view, right-click on the selected palette and select either Get Rights to Modify Palette or Get Rights to Modify All Palettes.
+- In the Colour view, make sure the Edit Palette Mode 🔑 toggle button is pressed in. - In the palette list of the Colour view, right-click on the selected palette and select either Get Rights to Modify Palette or Get Rights to Modify All Palettes. - From the Colour view menu ≡a, select Palettes > Get Rights to Modify Palette or Get Rights to Modify All Palettes.